alfiannajih/sql-project-portfolio/powerlifting_data/powerlift_query_docs.md

 > COPY 2887199

 # Data Cleaning <a name=data_cleaning></a>
 Before we do any querying, we will cleaning our data first, hence our query result will be more accurate.
-Our data cleaning tasks include removing duplicated records, removing irrelevant column, and validate the data type.
+Our data cleaning tasks include removing duplicate records, removing irrelevant column, and validate the data type.

-## Check Duplicated Data
+## Check Duplicate Data <a name=duplicate_data></a>
 Frst let's check the number of rows.
 ```sql
 SELECT COUNT(*)